Final offensive of 1981 (El Salvador): Government forces

 The Salvadoran Air Force was equipped with eight Dassault Ouragan jet fighter-bombers and six Fouga CM.170 Magister jet close air support/trainer aircraft purchased from Israel, which were originally used during the Football War against Honduras.
 It had twelve French SOCATA Rallye trainers, three Israeli IAI Arava 201 STOL light utility transports, and two Douglas DC-6's and three Douglas C-47 Skytrain transports.
 The Air Force also possessed five Aérospatiale Alouette III and five Aérospatiale SA 315B Lama helicopters.
 Six Bell UH-1H helicopters were leased from the United States.
 The Salvadoran Navy only possessed ten patrol boats, one Sewart patrol craft, and two harbor patrol craft; only one of which was fully operational.
-In total, the armed forces numbered between 13,000 to 20,000 personnel.
+In total, the armed forces numbered between 13,000 and 20,000 personnel.

 Guerrilla forces

-Exact deployments of the FMLN are unknown, but the guerrillas numbered between 2,500 to 5,000 soldiers.
+Exact deployments of the FMLN are unknown, but the guerrillas numbered between 2,500 and 5,000 soldiers.
 The guerrillas were armed with FN FAL battle rifles, IMI Galil's, M16 assault rifles, M79 grenade launchers, and Type 56 rocket-propelled grenade launchers, RG-42's, and F-1 hand grenades, all of which were supplied by Nicaragua and Cuba.
 Weapons supplied by third parties were shipped to Cuba by commercial carriers, then brought clandestinely through the Gulf of Fonseca or overland through Nicaragua.
 While the labels on various items supplied were in Russian, (implying support from the Soviet Union) the Soviet Union had denied sending any support to the FMLN.
 Cuba sent military advisors and mercenaries, as well as a small monetary contribution to aid the FMLN.

 Offensive

 First phase

 On 9 January 1981, Duarte announced that the Salvadoran Armed Forces believed that guerrilla forces would begin an anticipated nationwide offensive and also stated that the military was ready to combat the offensive, which was expected to begin that day; the offensive actually began at 5 p.m. the following day.
 The FMLN attacked 43 different locations, including the Ilopango International Airport, the barracks of the 2nd Infantry Division in Santa Ana, and the headquarters of the Treasury Police in San Salvador.
-The Battle of Ilopango Airport was the most notable attack of the offensive, where fourteen Bell UH-1H's, five Dassault Ouragans, and three Douglas C-47 Skytrains of the Salvadoran Air Forces were destroyed.
 By the end of the day, the FMLN had captured four radio stations in the country.
 At 6:30 pm, Cayetano Carpio, one of the leaders of the FMLN, broadcast a message to rally support from the people which stated: